Keeping Your Facility Free of Gluten Contamination with GlutenTox

 The Food and Drug Administration has specified that all products with a gluten free label must not only contain no gluten ingredients, but must also meet the less than 20ppm guideline for accidental, unavoidable gluten contamination.
 Although their recommendation does not include specifics on creating your own food safety plan, there is a compliance guide available on their website that addresses the goals of the FDA ruling.

 There are also many certification agencies and food safety consultants happy to review your facility’s current practices and work with you to develop or refine your HACCP plan to include allergen/gluten best practices.
-While creating a safe, gluten-free environment for food production is different for every facility, the infographic on this page is a general guide for recommended testing procedures using the GlutenTox range of professional test kits.
+While creating a safe, gluten-free environment for food production is different for every facility, the chart linked at right is a general guide for recommended testing procedures using the GlutenTox range of professional test kits.

 Whether your facility is dedicated to producing gluten free products, or includes lines shared with gluten-containing recipes, identifying hazard points is your first step in managing the risk of gluten contamination.
 Where is gluten contamination most likely to occur?
 Which of your ingredients are highest-risk, and which steps in your manufacturing process are most likely to involve inadvertent exposure to gluten?
 A well thought out quality control plan takes experience and expertise to develop and to implement, but will result in benefits to your final product and ultimately the consumer.